wolfdex/piholelist/README.md

 # piholelist

-White & Blacklist for PiHole and Adblocker
+White & Blacklist for PiHole and Adblocker like ublock